Vertical Axis Wind Turbines – Why They Work (and When They Don’t)?

 Efficiency Lower efficiency Higher efficiency

-Installation Can be installed closer to the ground or on rooftops.
+Installation It can be installed closer to the ground or on rooftops.
 Requires taller towers for optimal wind capture.

 Maintenance Simpler, as major components are located at ground level.
 More complex, with components located at the top of the tower.